Fredjod/Calendar-Booking/README.md

 	$ git clone https://github.com/Fredjod/Calendar-Booking
 	$ ./Calendar-Booking/backup.sh -r Calendar-Booking all

 The first command is a regular git command retrieving all the repo on your desktop within the './Calendar-Booking' workspace directory.
-The second command unpacks the Eclipse IDE configuration files, the Angular node_modules directory and the Mongo data of the dev database.
+The second command unpacks, the .classpath (Java projects), the Angular node_modules directory and the Mongo data of the dev database.

 ## Build and deploy the App